Making decisions to investigate concerns

 We will not investigate a potential breach that is minor in nature, where the evidence suggests it is unlikely to be repeated and there is no ongoing risk.
 However, we will keep a record of the information so that, if we receive further information in the future, we can identify patterns that indicate a more serious issue.

 Sometimes we receive complaints or reports that we have already investigated.
 If that is the case, and we have already considered the potential breaches or risks raised by the information, we will not generally consider this to be a matter which is sufficiently serious for us to investigate.
 However, where a previous investigation has been closed without a formal decision on the facts, and a later report raises substantively new information about the closed investigation or suggests a pattern of similar concerns, we may decide to investigate.
 In certain circumstances we may revive the old investigation too.

-3. Is the breach or risk capable of being evidenced to the required standard of proof?
+3. Is that breach capable of proof?

 When we consider this stage of the Assessment Threshold Test, we take into account the evidence given to us and that capable of being gathered in support.
 We bear in mind any references to available evidence and what we think we could realistically get from the complainant, the firm or individual complained about, or from any third party.

 We are mindful that some complainants find it difficult to articulate their concerns or find the evidence they need.
 Therefore, we always consider carefully if there are lines of investigation we can explore in order to substantiate serious concerns.

 Mrs X is currently engaging in divorce proceedings.
 She is seeking agreement to a financial settlement and contacts us to complain that her husband's solicitors have failed to respond to her solicitors